 “Cutting the memory requirement thanks to DNN is a real revolution in speeding up voice identification and verification.
 In addition to making biometric adoption easier for traditional clients, we expect this new performance to accelerate a much broader adoption of speaker identification into new segments such as industry 4.0 devices, automotive, smart wearables, IoT devices, and devices with no permanent connection to the Internet,” explained Mr. Schwarz.

 A platform designed for integration

-The Deep EmbeddingsTM engine is part of the modular Phonexia Speech Platform which provides a wide portfolio of technologies such as speech-to-text, keyword spotting, language identification, gender identification, and age estimation all within a single platform.
+The Deep EmbeddingsTM engine is part of the modular Phonexia Speech Platform that provides a wide portfolio of technologies such as speech-to-text, keyword spotting, language identification, gender identification, and age estimation, all within a single platform.
 Designed to be fully scalable according to the individual client needs, this approach enables the platform to be easily integrated into other solutions.
-Due its high modularity and ease of integration, it is the ideal technology for system integrators needing voice biometric components in their client solutions.
+Due to its high modularity and ease of integration, it is the ideal technology for system integrators needing voice biometric components in their client solutions.
 Phonexia is now rolling out Deep EmbeddingsTM for speaker identification and verification to its partners.

 Phonexia transforms voice into knowledge with its innovative speech analytics and voice biometrics technologies.
 Its Phonexia Speech Engine is the first on the market to use exclusively deep neural networks to provide extremely accurate and fast results.
 The Phonexia Speech Platform packs a wide range of speech technologies into a single, highly modular platform that is easy to integrate with other solutions.
 Phonexia innovation is available through a network of integration partners.
 A university spin-off, Phonexia has been delivering its technologies to call centers, financial institutions, and security agencies in more than 60 countries since 2006.